aimeeu/udacity-blockchain-project03-REST/README.md

 ## POST data for a new block
-Adds a new block with specified body.
-Returns the new block.
+**Definition**: A POST endpoint that allows posting a new block with the data payload option to add data to the block body.
+Block body should support a string of text.

+**Response**: The response for the endpoint is a block object in JSON format.

 Endpoint: ```http://<host>:8000/block```